 Every patient diagnosed with cancer will have imaging tests – X-rays, CT, MRI, ultrasound, PET - to help doctors understand its type, stage and response to treatment.
-This programme researches diagnostics advances, to understand the interior of the cancer cells at a molecular level, and their response to treatments.
+This programme researches diagnostics advances, to understand the interior of the cancer cells at a molecular level.
 We seek to understand cancer cell death and metabolism, giving powerful information about efficacy of novel therapies as early as possible, in pre-clinical models and clinical trials.
-We aim to use AI computing to automate radiomic analysis of images to determine tissue subtypes, as a biomarker to demonstrate treatment responses; this could also improve accuracy of, or reduce the need for, biopsy.
+Selected talks by programme leads and members can be seen on our YouTube channel: https://www.youtube.com/playlist?list=PLU8zX5qFotyTWdTf7m5iT43sSAiLnx6qL

 The aim of the programme is to improve patient outcomes by advancing “personalised medicine” – making cancer treatment more effective by optimising treatment choices to the specific stage, type and molecular signature of the patient’s cancer, and based on earlier detection of treatment response.
 We also support the development of novel drug therapies via imaging biomarkers.
 The programme invests in infrastructure and staff for imaging projects across a range of modalities (MRI, CT, ultrasound and PET).
 Investments support the translation of new imaging techniques - from ideas to laboratory work and via patient studies to clinical use.